 These are the type of things I still tell myself now.

 I know you still don’t know what your attributes and aspirations are and that’s okay, it’s okay not to have all the answers.
 I know school keeps holding all of these career enterprise thingy’s and that’s a good shout, get involved, just don’t feel pressured.
-You know what you want now and you’re not settling for less.
+You know what you want now.

 I know you like thinking about the future a lot; university, career, finance, marriage etc and there’s honestly nothing wrong with that, (you’re still not married btw).
 The 2012 London Olympics is soon and you and your girls are all like “Omg, next olympics I’m going to be 20, that’s maaaaaad!”
 Lol, it wasn’t that deep in the end.